-The HPA and British Geological Society have produced a set of national maps that give an indication of the areas that have a higher radon potential.
+The PHE and British Geological Society have produced a set of national maps that give an indication of the areas that have a higher radon potential.
 The darker the area, the higher the potential.
 However, the only way to be really sure is to perform a postcode assessment.
 Radon Action experts are ready to assist you – it all starts with a free initial assessment.

 IT ALL COMES DOWN TO PERCENTAGES